KarlLevik/qmorph/README.md

 # Introduction

-This thesis is part of my siv.ing. degree project at the Dept. of Informatics, the University of Oslo.
-Apart from an introduction to the Q-Morph algorithm, as described in the paper "Advancing Front Quadrilateral Meshing Using Triangle Transformations" by S.J.
+This project is part of my siv.ing. degree at the Dept. of Informatics, the University of Oslo, 2002.

+The paper contains an introduction to the Q-Morph algorithm, as described in the paper _"Advancing Front Quadrilateral Meshing Using Triangle Transformations"_ by S.J.
 Owen, M.L.
 Staten, S.A.
-Canann, and S. Saigal, the thesis consists of important background material, discussions of every little aspect of the implementation, important results are stated, figures of some of the example meshes, references, etc.
+Canann, and S. Saigal, as well as important background material, discussions of aspects of the implementation, important results, figures of example meshes, references, etc.

+The project also includes a Java implementation of the Q-Morph algorithm with a GUI I have called 'MeshDitor'.
+This was my first Java project.

 # Directory structure

-The thesis is found in the `docs/` directory.
+The paper is found in the `docs/` directory.

-The project also includes a Java implementation of the Q-Morph algorithm with a GUI called MeshDitor.

 The source code is found in the `src/` directory.

 Source code documentation can be generated with `javadoc`.

 To ensure that the implementation works as described, it has been tested on a number of different meshes.
-A discussion of these and figures illustrating some of them are found in the thesis.
+Illustrations for some of the meshes are found in the paper, including discussion.

-The meshes are found in the examples/ directory.
+The meshes are found in the `examples/` directory.

 # Building and running

-Run `make` to build the source, source documentation and the thesis.
+Run `make` to build the source code and documentation.

 To start the MeshDitor code, run `java -jar meshditor.jar` in the `bin/` directory, or simply run